NBA Free Agent Jeremy Lin Reportedly In ‘Advanced’ Talks With CBA’s Beijing Ducks

 — SLAM Newswire (@SLAMnewswire) August 20, 2019

-Should Jeremy Lin sign a deal with the Beijing Ducks, that would allow him to join the same team that former All-Star point guard Stephon Marbury played seven seasons for during a successful post-NBA run in China that started in 2010.
-Marbury, who was one of the first of several former NBA players to enjoy success in the CBA, will be coaching the league’s Beijing Royal Fighters in its coming season, per a separate report from Yahoo Sports.
+Should Jeremy Lin sign a deal with the Beijing Ducks, it would allow him to join the same team that former All-Star point guard Stephon Marbury played seven seasons for during a successful post-NBA run in China that started in 2010.
+Marbury, who was one of the first of several former NBA players to enjoy success in the CBA, will be coaching the league’s Beijing Royal Fighters in its coming season, per a separate report from Yahoo!
+Sports.

 Aside from the CBA and a possible NBA role as a second-string or third-string guard, Lin’s options reportedly include the Fubon Braves in Taiwan’s Super Basketball League, where he could team up with his brother, Joseph.
-Yahoo Sports explained that the SBL is generally considered weaker than the CBA, though the Braves could be an “intriguing” option as they are the former league’s defending champions, having won an SBL title one month before Lin’s NBA championship win with the Raptors.
+Yahoo!
+Sports explained that the SBL is generally considered weaker than the CBA, though the Braves could be an “intriguing” option as they are the former league’s defending champions, having won an SBL title one month before Lin’s NBA championship win with the Raptors.

 In a nine-year NBA career that has seen him play for eight teams, Lin has averaged 11.6 points and 4.3 assists and shot 43.3 percent from the field and 34.2 percent from three-point range, per his Basketball-Reference player page.